buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: 36 meters
 * **Duration**: 1 round

 You create a ghostly, skeletal hand in the space of a creature within range.
 Make a ranged spell attack against the creature to assail it with the chill of death.
-On a hit, the target takes 1d8 necrotic damage, and it can't regain hit points until the start of your next turn.
+On a hit, the target takes 1d8 necrotic damage, and it can' \*\*t regain hit points until the start of your next turn.
 Until then, the hand clings to the target.
 If you hit an undead target, it also has -1d6 to Attack Rolls against you until the end of its next turn.

-You can increase the spell's damage by 1d8 when you reach MP 5, MP 11, and MP 17, but it costs 2 Actions to cast it empowered and 1 Magic Points; it is also necessary to have taken Magic Adept a number of times equal to the enhancements you want to apply.
+You can increase the spell' \*\*s damage by 1d8 when you reach MP 5, MP 11, and MP 17, but it costs 2 Actions to cast it empowered and 1 Magic Points; it is also necessary to have taken Magic Adept a number of times equal to the enhancements you want to apply.

 **For every two Magic Critical Successes obtained** in the Magic Check, you create an additional skeletal hand that must attack a different creature within range.